Furikuda/bork/SECURITY.md

 ## Supported Versions

-These borg releases are currently supported with security updates.
+These bork releases are currently supported with security updates.

 | Version | Supported          |
 |---------|--------------------|